Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Sunrise & Sunset into a spreadsheet?
+How do I pull Sunrise & Sunset into Google Sheets?

 How many credits does each Sunrise & Sunset cell cost?